sandisz-d734m37/tea-sub-service/write_ups/work_log.md

 I'm adding this note and some other things above (break time start, break time end, break time elapsed) to track the time I'm actually working on the project, as opposed to time spent since the start of the project.

+__The time is 3:30 PM MST and I am returning to work.__

 <hr>

+Final MVP endpoint: update subscription (specifically: cancel)
+ - For the sake of time, my plan is to only give this endpoint the ability to update the subscription status between `active` and `inactive`